stellar/slingshot/zkvm/spec/ZkVM.md

 The proof is provided to the VM at the beggining of execution and verified when the VM is [finished](#vm-execution).

-### Transaction witness
+### Transaction

-Transaction witness is a structure that contains all data and logic required to produce a unique [transaction ID](#transaction-id):
+Transaction is a structure that contains all data and logic required to produce a unique [transaction ID](#transaction-id):

 * Version (uint64)